hustlzp/resume/README.md

 http://resume.hustlzp.com

-My online resume, built with NodeJS and served by GitHub.
+My online resume, built with NodeJS and served by GitHub Pages.

 You can fork it and build your own resume quickly as the following steps: